EldonSamuelson/Minoltapedia/MinoltaGang 1.2 FFAQ's.md

 For later MD lenses this information isn't helpful, as no MD Lens has this naming feature.
 You'd have to look up that information online, but then you'd find many MD Lenses have *less* Elements and Groups than their earlier MC counterparts, but are faster or considered generally better.
 This is because of their more advanced glass coatings which came later with the MD lenses.

 If you want to read more about it, you can check out Minolta Lens Designations by [Dennis Lohmann](http://minolta.eazypix.de/lenses/index.html#clas) or by [Henrik Robeck](http://minolta.rokkor.de/lensdesignations.htm).
-You can also read more generally into Minolta Lenses by [Rokkorfiles](http://www.rokkorfiles.com/Lens%20History.html) and [Minman](https://web.archive.org/web/20211021170337/http://www.subclub.org/minman/slrlens.htm) which refer to the Lens Designations and their eventual removal when MC III (aka 'Rokkor-X') and MD lenses started production.
+You can also read more generally into Minolta Lenses by [Rokkorfiles](http://www.rokkorfiles.com/Lens%20History.html) and [Minman](https://web.archive.org/web/20211021170337/http://www.subclub.org/minman/slrlens.htm) which refer to the Lens Designations and their eventual removal when MC-III (aka 'Rokkor-X') and MD lenses started production.

 ***
 ### **Why Does My Lens Not Fit On My Minolta?**